Blubberkins/COMP6080-Presto/README.md

 * A unique route must exist for dashboard screen
 * On the dashboard, the [card](https://m1.material.io/components/cards.html#) for each presentation should appear as rectangles with a 2:1 width:height ratio.
 * Each rectangle should include the name, a thumbnail (grey square if empty), a description (no text if empty) and the number of slides it contains
-* Rectangles should be evenly spaced in several rows and columns if needed, where each rectangle has a minimum of `100px` width and maximum of `300px` width.
+* Rectangles should be evenly spaced in several rows and columns if needed, where each rectangle has a minimum of `100px` width, the actual width of rectangles in different viewports should look reasonable.

 #### 2.2.3.
 Basics of a presentation controls